-In this paper, we show that the announcement of the OMT program has significantly improved the health of banks in the periphery of Europe.
-By substantially reducing the yields on periphery sovereign debt, GIIPS banks could realize significant windfall gains on their large sovereign debt holdings.
-These gains significantly reduced bank risk and allowed banks to access market based financing again.
-The increase in bank health translated into an increased loan supply to the corporate sector, especially to low-quality borrowers.
-We show that this increase in loan supply to low-quality borrowers is at least partly driven by zombie lending motives of banks that regained some lending capacity due to the OMT announcement but still remained weakly-capitalized even after the OMT announcement.
-Non-zombie firms that regain access to bank based financing use the cash inflow from new bank loans to build up cash reserves.
-Zombie firms, on the other hand, are not able to use the inflow from new bank loans to build up cash reserves one for one.
-The most likely explanation is that due to their low profitability, these firms have to use the loan proceeds at least partially to meet their interest payments on outstanding loans.
-Neither group of firms show a significant increase in real activity, that is, an increase in employment or investment.
+In this paper, we show that the announcement of the OMT program has significantly improved the health of banks in the periphery of the Eurozone.
+By substantially reducing the yields on periphery sovereign debt, banks holding these assets realized significant windfall gains, which improved their capitalization and allowed them to access market based financing again.
+The improvement in bank health translated into an increased loan supply to the corporate sector.

+However, these loans were mainly extended to low-quality borrowers with whom the respective banks already had a pre-existing lending relationship.
+We show that this lending pattern was mainly caused by zombie lending motives of banks that regained some lending capacity due to the OMT announcement but still remained weakly-capitalized even after the OMT announcement.
+In particular, still undercapitalized banks have an incentive to evergreen loans to their struggling borrowers to avoid having to declare outstanding loans non-performing, even if these investments have a negative net present value.
+We find that non-zombie firms that regained access to bank based financing after the OMT announcement used the whole cash inflow from new bank loans to build up cash reserves.
+Zombie firms that received new loans, on the other hand, only used a fraction of the cash inflow to build up cash reserves.
+The remaining proceeds they most likely had to spend on interest payments on outstanding loans due to their low profitability.
+Finally, neither zombie nor non-zombie firms showed a significant increase in real activity, that is, an increase in employment or investment.

-Moreover, we find that, due to market distortions, high-quality non-zombie firms, that is, creditworthy firms that did not benefit from the increase in bank loan supply, are negatively affected if they operate in industries with a higher fraction of zombie firms.
-Both their employment growth and investment are depressed by the increased fraction of zombie firms in their industry compared to creditworthy firms that operate in industries with a low zombie prevelance.
+Moreover, we find that, due to the credit misallocation and the resulting market distortions, high-quality non-zombie firms, that is, creditworthy firms that did not benefit from the increase in bank loan supply, are negatively affected if they operate in industries with a high prevalence of zombie firms.
+Both their employment growth and their investments are lower compared to creditworthy productive firms that operate in industries that do not suffer from a zombie firm problem.

-More broadly, our paper shows that central banks can conduct backdoor recapitalizations of the banking sector, if they are able to influence the prices of assets that banks hold in relatively large quantities.
-By increasing the value of these assets banks can realize significant gains which improves their equity positions.
-However, central banks need to pay close attention to the magnitude of the gain realized by undercapitalized banks.
+More broadly, our paper shows that central banks can indirectly recapitalize their banking sector by influencing the prices of assets that banks hold in their portfolio.
+By increasing the value of these assets banks can realize significant windfall gains, which improves their equity positions.
+However, authorities need to pay close attention to the magnitude of these gains.
 If the gains are too low to adequately recapitalize (some) banks, zombie lending incentives might arise.
 This can lead to significant distortions in industries with a high zombie prevalence, as high-quality firms operating in these industries suffer from significantly depressed employment growth rates and investment.

-The analysis hence highlights the importance of recapitalizing banks adequately to prevent them from engaging in zombie lending.
+The analysis thus highlights the importance of a well-capitalized banking sector for an effective transmission of unconventional monetary policy measures to the real economy.
 Therefore, while the launch of the OMT program helped to avert a collapse of the Eurozone by stabilizing government bond yields and (partially) restoring financial stability, combining the program with a targeted bank recapitalization program would most likely have induced a much stronger economic recovery.
+Instead, low bank capitalization and uncertainty about the health of banks' balance sheets remain significant issues in the Eurozone.
+Hence, as noted by the Financial Times, "the growing fear is that the continent could be following the path of Japan, where low interest rates, looser government policy and the failure of the big banks to foreclose on unprofitable and highly indebted companies is thought to have contributed to two decades of weak growth.".27